With a little help from your friends: semi-cooperative games via Joker moves: Proofs

-If $q \in \jstate$, then $\sigma$ uses a Joker action $(q'',a,x) \in w\jokerg$.
-By \definitionref{def:witness} we have that $q'' \in \joker{k-1}$, so $\sigma$ is cost-minimal when starting in $q''$.
-By the Joker attractor construction we know that there is no possibility to reach $q''$ (or any other state in $\joker{k-1}$) from $q$ for sure (i.e. against any Player 2 and 3), because $q$ is not in the controllable predecessor of $\joker{k-1}$.
+If $q \in \jstate$, then $\sigma$ uses a Joker action $(a,x,q'')$ with $(q,(a,x,q'')) \in w\jokerg$.
+By \autoref{def:witness} we have that $q'' \in \joker{m}$ for $m < k$, so $\sigma$ is cost-minimal when starting in $q''$.
+By the Joker attractor construction we know that there is no possibility to reach $q''$ (or any other state in $\joker{m}$) from $q$ for sure (i.e. against any Player 2 and 3), because $q$ is not in the controllable predecessor of $\joker{m}$.
 So Player 2 or 3 can prevent Player 1 from winning if she uses no Joker action, which would yield a path, and corresponding strategy, with cost $\infty$ .
-Hence, using one Joker action is the minimum cost for reaching a state in $\joker{k-1}$.
+Hence, using one Joker action is the minimum cost for reaching a state in $\joker{m}$.
 Consequently, $\sigma$ is cost-minimal in this case.

-If $q \notin \jstate$, then $\sigma$ is a plain attractor strategy attracting to a Joker state of $\joker{k}$.
-These plain attractor actions have cost 0.
+If $q \notin \jstate$, then $\sigma$ is a standard attractor strategy attracting to a Joker state of $\joker{k}$.
+These standard attractor actions have cost 0.
 Upon reaching a Joker state, the same reasoning as above applies: we need to spend one Joker action.
 Hence, $ \sigma$ is also cost-minimal in this case.